Pendulation

 Well, first, I want to note that protection mode is not the enemy.
 In fact, our survival states are superpowers!
 They help us survive, and we want to honor them.
 But we also want to reserve protection mode only for when we really need it.
 And we want to be able to leave protection mode when it’s no longer necessary.

-Now, a primary way that I help clients restore their capacity for pendulation is by guiding them in “tick-tocking” between autonomic states—between up-waves and down-waves.
-Even if we’re stuck in protection mode (outside the window of the tolerance), micro-pendulations are still happening.
-We still have access to little ups and little downs, to openings and closings, to expansions and contractions.
+Now, a primary way that I help clients restore their capacity for pendulation is by guiding them in “tick-tocking” between autonomic states—between connection and protection.
+Even if we feel stuck in protection mode (outside the window of the tolerance), micro-pendulations are still happening.
+We still have access to little morsels of safety and comfort, momentary glimpses of connection mode.

-As clients develop this skill, their window of tolerance widens, and their traumas begin to transform.
-They find that the up-waves and the down-waves are increasingly manageable.
+As clients develop this skill, their window of tolerance widens, and their old traumas begin to discharge.
+They start to build a home in connection mode.
 (Check out this video for Peter Levine’s description of the process.)

 Through this practice, you begin to discover that you don’t need protection mode as much as you used to.
 It’s still there, of course.
 Still available for you to shift into when necessary.
 But it’s no longer your default mode.
 You’re no longer stuck there.